Composable ML Quickstart¶

 Composable ML gives you full flexibility to build a custom ML algorithm and then use it together with other built-in capabilities (like the model Leaderboard or MLOps) to streamline your end-to-end flow and improve productivity.
-This Quickstart provides an example that walks you through testing and learning Composable ML so that you can then apply it against your own use case.
+This quickstart provides an example that walks you through testing and learning Composable ML so that you can then apply it to your own use case.

 This example replaces a built-in Missing Values Imputed task with a custom imputation task.
 To begin, create a project and open the blueprint editor.